What Is A Therapy Dog?

 Therapy Dogs

 Emotional support therapy dogs can support people with a range of psychiatric or intellectual disabilities from post-traumatic stress disorder to depression and anxiety issues.
-These dogs can provide companionship and support, help boost confidence and improve safety.
-We provide emotional therapy dogs for both children and adults.
+These dogs provide companionship and support, help boost confidence and improve safety.
+We provided emotional therapy dogs for both children and adults.

 Therapy Dog Remy on Lead